OpenCLIM/flood-impacts-workflow/docs/flood-impacts-workflow.md

 Optionally, UDM can be integrated into the workflow.
 If this is case, then the buildings from the UDM urban fabric layer are combined with the buildings from OS MasterMap to create a combined future projection.

-#### SHETRAN Results
+#### Discharge boundary condition
-Optionally, a discharge hydrography from SHETRAN can be used as an input boundary condition.
+Optionally, discharge can be used as an input boundary condition.
 If this is provided, then a file containing a polygon that overlaps with domain cell boundaries is required.
 Discharge is routed into the domain at these overlapping cell boundaries.
+The discharge is distributed uniformly over the specified duration and gets multiplied by the number of cells intersected.

 #### FUTURE-DRAINAGE Rainfall Event Uplifts
 Rainfall depths for a range of return periods, durations and time periods are provided by FUTURE-DRAINAGE.
 The estimates